-1. Post lecture quizzes, 5%
+1. Post lecture quizzes, 10%

-The quizzes posted on Canvas are meant to reinforce importance concepts covered during lectures.
-Quizzes are to be completed prior to the start of the following lecture. (deadlines will be posted on Canvas).
-Because mastery is not necessarily expected after watching the video lecture, scoring 85% or higher overall will result in full points.
+The quizzes posted on Canvas are meant to reinforce important concepts covered during lectures/labs.
+Quizzes are to be completed prior to the start of the following lab. (deadlines will be posted on Canvas).
+Because mastery is not necessarily expected after watching the lecture, scoring 85% or higher overall will result in full points.
 If your average score overall on the quizzes falls below 85%, you will earn your average percent (out of 25 points) for this portion of the grade.
-It is very important to follow-up in office hours or via discussion boards on concepts you were unclear on.
+It is very important to follow-up in office hours or in lab on concepts you were unclear on.